jayanthkoushik/paje/README.md

 specifying the path.

 The default _paje_ theme has a dark mode.
-When this is enabled (either based on user device preference, or the toggle button), figures will have their colors inverted.
+When this is enabled (either based on user device preference, or the dropdown menu), figures will have their colors inverted.
 Alternatively, figures can have a separate image to be used in the dark theme.
 For a figure with source '/path/to/fig.ext', if there is a file '/path/to/fig_dark.ext', it will be used automatically.
 A dark mode image can